Dispatch Optimizer

 The interactive demo is built for portfolio demonstration on a fully synthetic, seeded dataset.
 No proprietary or employer data is used.
 It is not a production dispatch system for a real field-service operation.

-Technician dispatch is modelled as a vehicle-routing problem with time windows plus assignment and solved with Google OR-Tools CP-SAT.
+Technician dispatch is modeled as a vehicle-routing problem with time windows plus assignment and solved with Google OR-Tools CP-SAT.
 Per technician, a routing circuit is built over home plus candidate jobs using AddCircuit, with self-loop arcs making each job optional and arc literals carrying travel time.
 Start times respect travel and service sequencing, skills and certifications restrict which assignments can exist, parts-blocked jobs are never candidates, and the objective maximizes priority-weighted completion minus travel, SLA-breach, and overtime penalties.
 SLAs are soft by default and become hard for top-priority jobs under strict mode.

 The comparison is the point.
 A deliberately naive manual baseline obeys the same feasibility rules, so the delta is planning quality, not different assumptions.
 Two techniques keep an eight-second live solve reliable: per-technician candidate capping keeps routing circuits small, and the baseline is warm-started into CP-SAT as a complete feasible incumbent, so the optimized plan never loses to the baseline even when optimality cannot be proven in the time budget.
 The solver also reports its optimality gap so the user knows how close the incumbent is to the proven bound.